-For customers who are foreign residents with a period of stay, on a risk-basis, CDD must be conducted according to the customer risk.
+For customers who are foreign residents with a period of stay, on a risk-basis, CDD must be conducted in accordance with the customer risk.

 In addition, in case termination of account is expected in the future, including the case for foreign residents, an identification of risk and assessment for the account being sold and used in crime and appropriate risk mitigation measures must be applied.

-For example, for foreign residents with a period of stay, a risk mitigation measure can be to check the period of stay and maintain it in a CDD system, so that review of clients with period of stay approaching can be conducted and if an extension is verified, such information can be inputted in the system whereas heightened risk is identified such as the extension not being verified, will require risk mitigation measures that include asking the customer for account closure prior to departure or applying restriction on transaction.
+As for foreign residents with a period of stay, as a risk mitigation measure, it is necessary to check the period of stay and maintain it in a CDD system.
+Also, it is necessary to request the customer to close the account before the expiration of the period of stay in case the customer does not renew the period of stay, furthermore, to notify the renewed period of stay in case the customer extends it.

+When an extension of the period of stay is verified, a possible measure by a financial institution could be updating the CDD information in the system.
+On the other hand, if any heightened risk is identified, such as the extension not being verified, a possible measure could be taking risk mitigation one, for instance some transaction restrictions.

+In any case, it is necessary to determine how to manage customers with a fixed period of stay based on the risks they face, and it would not be appropriate to decide not to implement the above request before the expiration of the period of stay, without any appropriate review process based on the risks related to.